 Social workers are part of communities.
 Social workers’ ethical responsibilities do not end when they leave the workplace but extend to every aspect of our lives.
 This includes but is not limited to the following:

 1. Social workers should follow government and public health, evidence-based behavioural guidance on COVID-19 such as staying at home and social distancing.
 These behaviours are required to save lives and as professionals we should uphold them.

-2. Government guidance is regularly updated to respond to the developing threat from Covid-19.
+2. Government guidance is regularly updated to respond to the ongoing threat from Covid-19.
 We have a responsibility to keep up to date with the latest developments for ourselves, our loved ones and the people we work with.
 In doing so we need to understand whether something is required by legislation or statutory guidance, or whether the relevant guidance is only advisory.

 4. For those social workers whose financial situation is secure, you may wish to consider giving money or other donations to groups that work with the most vulnerable and whose income may be profoundly decreased by the crisis e.g. charities that support the homeless, those that support refugees, asylum seekers and those with No Access to Public Funds (NRPF) and foodbanks.
 Charities have lost both funding and volunteers as the crisis has developed.
 If they are not supported, they cannot support the most vulnerable both now and in the future.